mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Built-In Roles: Part 2

-Now the first thing I'm going to do is basically connect with an existing user that we've previously created -- our root level user.
+Now the first thing I'm going to do is basically connect with an existing user that we've previously created -- our *root level user*.

 ```javascript
 mukhtar@mukhtar-Aspire-ES1-431:~$ mongo admin -u root -p root123